Troped: Emoptional Power

 A literalization of emotions equalling power is probably the most obvious variety of these tropes.
 It is anytime a story uses the concept of a character’s emotions being the source of power.

 Two major examples of this would be the crests in Digimon Adventure, or the power rings in Green Lantern.
-In each of these, emotions such as love (helpfully, the one emotion demonstrated in both works), are almost used as fuel that run through a secondary device and translated to be something like a weapon for their wielder (be it through giving their Digimon the power to grow, or by making the wielder’s constructs more powerful).
+In each of these, emotions such as love (helpfully, the one emotion demonstrated in both works), are almost used as fuel that run through a secondary device and are translated to be something like a weapon for their wielder (be it through giving their Digimon the power to grow, or by making the wielder’s constructs more powerful).

 The power of friendship is possibly the most infamous and sometimes ridiculed of these tropes.
-It is anytime a character is granted a boost of power thanks to their love of their friends or family.
+It is anytime a character is granted a boost of power thanks to their love for their friends or family.
 Or, conversely, granted to them because of their friends’ or family’s love of them.

 Every climactic fight in Fairy Tail can come down to this trope.
 The heroes look like they might lose, but they (usually Natsu) gain that extra power and strength they need at the last moment so that no villain can hurt their friends.
 But this can come in (mildly) more subtle forms, such as YuGiOh, where Yugi’s friends give him the confidence he needs to find victory.